 Do you have a favorite way to prepare red cabbage?

-Red cabbage zings with apple cider vinegar and sea salt in a slaw, or add a plain yogurt and lemon with a dash of Old Bay and it makes fish tacos pop.
+Red cabbage zings with apple cider vinegar and sea salt in a slaw, or add plain yogurt and lemon with a dash of Old Bay, and it makes fish tacos pop.

 Or, add mayo and sour cream and pile it beside your barbecue picnic and smoked meats!